Horizon Psychiatry

 $160 / 4 session package

-* Step 2 participants are issued (4) complimentary vouchers for Step 3 *
+* Program participants are issued (4) complimentary vouchers for Step 3 *

 This group is for:

-those who want continued reinforcement of self-care skills
+• those who would like continued reinforcement of self-care skills

 This group offers: